NaturalHistoryMuseum/ckanpackager/README.md

 - `offset`: Offset to start the search at (optional, default is 0);
 - `limit`: Maximum number of items to fetch (optional, default is to fetch all entries);
 - `key`: CKAN API key (optional, default if to do anonymous request)
+- `doi`: A DOI for the data in the requested download, for example as produced by the [ckanext-query-dois](https://github.com/NaturalHistoryMuseum/ckanext-query-dois) extension

 JSON result fields:
 - `success`: True or False;
 - `msg`: If the query failed, may contain an error message.
 If the query was successful, contains a message that may be displayed to the end user (such as "please be patient!");